fimbul-works/t4/README.md

 ### Subdivision

 Each face recursively quadrisects into 4 child triangles per zoom level: 3 "corner" triangles (indices 0–2) and 1 "center" triangle (index 3), formed from the edge midpoints.
-A cell's full address is its base face plus a sequence of subdivision indices, one per zoom level.
+A cell's full address is its base face plus a sequence of 2-bit subdivision indices, one per zoom level, packed directly into the ID.

 ### T4 IDs

-A T4 ID is a single 64-bit BigInt packing:
+A T4 ID is a single 64-bit `BigInt` packing:
 - **Bits 63..62**: Base face (0–3)
 - **Bits 61..6**: Fixed-position subdivision indices (2 bits per zoom level, starting with subdivision 0 at bit 60 down to subdivision 27 at bit 6)
 - **Bit 5**: Validity flag (always 1 for valid IDs)